 How to Tell if You're Dealing With IUD-Related Acne

-As much as you may want to blame your IUD for a breakout, Engelman says that taking note of the location of your flare-up will really determine whether it is a factor or not.
+As much as you may want to blame your IUD for a breakout, Engelman says that taking note of the location of your flare-up will really determine whether it's a factor or not.